1nst4ll/mango-news/docs/frontend-ui.md

 New toggles have been added to the Settings page (`frontend/src/components/SettingsPage.tsx`) to globally enable or disable AI summary, tag, and image generation during the scraping process.
 These settings are saved to and loaded from `localStorage`.

 Further styling refinements and component integrations will continue as the migration progresses.
 Conditional top padding has been implemented on the newsfeed cards in `NewsFeed.tsx` to ensure no gap above the image when present, while providing padding when no image exists.
 The top padding was previously removed from the `Card` component to allow images to be positioned at the very top.
-A "Share on WhatsApp" button has been added to each news feed card and at the bottom of the article detail page (`ArticleDetail.tsx`) to allow users to easily share articles.
+"Share on WhatsApp" and "Share on Facebook" buttons have been added to each news feed card and at the bottom of the article detail page (`ArticleDetail.tsx`) to allow users to easily share articles.

 Articles in the news feed are now grouped by publication date (Day, Month, Year) with a horizontal rule separator between each date group for improved readability and organization.